mlhartme/stool/README.md

 ### Stage classes

 The stage class defines how to create a stage.
-Every stage has as class (or in object-oriented terminology: it is an instance of a class).
+Every stage has as class.
+Or, in object-oriented terminology: it is an instance of a class).

 A class looks like this: